 This series of virtual conversations moderated by Enrique Cerna will explore the racial disparities and inequities in Washington’s public health and policing systems highlighted by COVID-19 and the Black Lives Matter movement.
-State lawmakers are beginning to convene to prepare for the 2021 state legislative session when these issues, and the budget, will be top priorities.
 Join us to learn how to put equity front and center in the Olympia debates.

 Learn about activist campaigns in Spokane, and hear from members of the Spokane Community Against Racism (SCAR) steering committee as they discuss the tactics they’ve used individually and as a group to affect local policy.

 Join us in examining the intersection of technology and liberty.
 New technologies are making it easier for companies and the government to learn about the most intimate aspects of both our online and offline activities—from where we live and work, to what religion we practice, to what we purchase, to what we read, and with whom we associate.